mgechev/blog.mgechev.com/content/post/2018-05-07-introducing-guess-js.md

 - Machine Learning
 - Guess.js
 title: Introducing Guess.js - toolkit for enabling data-driven user-experiences on the Web
+og_image: /images/intro-guess-js/guess.png
 url: /2018/05/09/introducing-guess-js-data-driven-user-experiences-web
 ---

 About two months ago I published my [initial research](https://blog.mgechev.com/2018/03/18/machine-learning-data-driven-bundling-webpack-javascript-markov-chain-angular-react/)<sup>[1]</sup> on data-driven bundling.
-A few weeks after that, I had the opportunity to present my work on [RenderConf](https://2018.render-conf.com/)<sup>[2]</sup> in Oxford, UK.
-You can find the video below:
+A few weeks after that, I had the opportunity to present my work on [RenderConf](https://2018.render-conf.com/) in Oxford, UK in my talk ["Teach Your Bundler Users' Habits"](https://www.youtube.com/watch?v=L5tPWCB7jX0)<sup>[2]</sup>.

-<div style="margin-top: 20px; margin-bottom: 20px; margin-top: 20px; margin-bottom: 20px; position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/L5tPWCB7jX0" width="640" height="360" frameborder="0" gesture="media" allow="encrypted-media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

 The original goal of the article was to show **how data can help in improving the user-perceived page load performance**.
-There are two main techniques that I explained:

-- **Data-driven bundling**.
-All routes are loaded lazily by default.
-Based on data from Google Analytics, the bundler figures out how to combine chunks which are likely to be needed together (for example, in nested routes).
-- **Data-driven pre-fetching**.
-While the user navigates in the application, a small runtime determines which bundles are likely to be visited next based on a [model](https://en.wikipedia.org/wiki/Predictive_analytics)<sup>[3]</sup> generated at build-time.
-The bundles with highest score are pre-fetched using `<link rel="prefetch">`.

-Some of the artifacts that I developed as part of the original article were published as scoped `@mlx/*` packages:

-- `@mlx/ga` - fetches structured data from Google Analytics
-- `@mlx/parser` - parses an application in order to create the mapping between routes and JavaScript bundles
-- `@mlx/cluster` - figures out the bundle layout based on the data from `@mlx/parser` and `@mlx/ga`
-- `@mlx/webpack` - webpack plugin which automates the process of applying data-driven bundling & pre-fetching in React & Angular applications
+The artifacts from the article were executable node modules which can be used for predictive pre-fetching & data-driven clustering of JavaScript chunks.

 In the meantime, I talked to [Addy Osmani](https://twitter.com/addyosmani) who turned out to be exploring data-drive approach for predictive [pre-fetching of web pages](https://github.com/addyosmani/predictive-fetching).
 After a few conversations we saw that there's a big intersection between what we were doing so we decided to merge everything under the hat of the project [Guess.js](https://github.com/guess-js)<sup>[4]</sup>!